Our 2021 Instagram metrics can be found here.

 5. Engagement Rate for photos versus video

 Instagram originated as a photo-based social platform, and its flagship content type still reigns supreme.
 But while photos still have the higher Engagement Rate overall, videos on Instagram are becoming increasingly more popular.
 According to Instagram, 91% of active Instagram users watch videos weekly.
+We predict that in next year’s Instagram metrics report, video will have overtaken.

 The results of our top-performing brands on Instagram show that the photo Engagement Rate exceeds that of video.
 But, not by a significant amount.
 The average photo Engagement Rate is 9.9%, compared to 7.4% for video Engagement Rate.